Yuli Gurriel Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.51 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.48).

-- Cardinals pitchers combine to surrender 92 home runs (one per game), the fewest in baseball.
+- The Cardinals surrender the fewest home runs in baseball (92 total, one per game).

-- Montgomery (6-7) gets the starting nod for the Cardinals in his 19th start of the season.
-He's put together a 3.23 ERA in 103 2/3 innings pitched, with 96 strikeouts.
+- Hudson will make his first start of the season for the Cardinals.

 © 2023 Data Skrive.
 All rights reserved.